CapricanDRJ/discord_bots_legal/Hades_Star_RS_Q_Terms_of_Service.md

 # Terms of Service

 ## **1. Introduction**
 - **Service Description**: "Hades' Star RS Q" (the "Bot") is a Discord bot designed to facilitate **Red Star queue coordination and leaderboard tracking** for the game Hades' Star.
-The Bot processes **publicly available data** from Discord and Hades’ Star to provide queue management, statistical analysis, and automation features.
+These Terms are intended to comply with Canadian law.
+The Bot is offered as a non-commercial community service and is not intended to collect or process personal information as defined under Canadian privacy legislation.
+The Bot processes game-generated webhook-delivered data from Hades’ Star, and interacts with Discord user IDs solely within Discord’s platform for functionality.
+It does not access or expose personal data or direct message content.
 The Bot does **not collect, store, or process personal data**, nor does it perform any form of identity verification.
 Some **aggregated data may be uploaded to GitHub** for public accessibility.
 - **Acceptance of Terms**: By using "Hades' Star RS Q", you agree to these terms.
 If you do not agree to these terms, do not use the Bot.

 ## **2. User Responsibilities**